Squirrel-Network/esbuild-sass-modules-plugin/README.md

 files.

 > Warning: this module does not work with SASS 1.63.0 because of https://github.com/sass/dart-sass/issues/1995
+>> The issue has been fixed as of SASS 1.63.4

 > Note: this package is a module.